sebulo/LoQT/README.md

 To run the benchmark pre-training scripts, navigate to the benchmark_pretraining folder.
 The scripts are named after the model size.

 For fine-tuning benchmarks using DeBERTa-v3 on GLUE tasks, navigate to the finetuning_deberta folder.
 The scripts are named after the task.

-## Discussion
-We created a discussion a channel for questions and discussions about the codebase.
-You can join the channel by following this link: (COMING SOON)

 ## Acknowledgements
 Parts of the code are based on the repository by Jiawei Zhao et al.: https://github.com/jiaweizhao/GaLore